lamnhan066/language_helper/README.md

 ## Tips

-- Use `@{param}` for parameters (recommended)
+- **Parameter format**: Use `@{param}` for parameters (recommended over `@param`)
-- The package automatically uses device locale on first launch
+- **Device locale**: The package automatically uses device locale on first launch (if `syncWithDevice: true`)
+- **Performance**:
   - All `LanguageBuilder` widgets rebuild by default when language changes.
 Set `forceRebuild: false` in `LanguageHelper.initial()` or per-widget for better performance
+  - Use `LanguageDataProvider.data` for fastest performance (synchronous, no I/O)
+  - Network providers load on-demand and may cause delays when switching languages
+- **Initialization**:
   - Use `isInitialized` to check if `initial()` has been called
+  - Use `ensureInitialized` to wait for initialization to complete
+  - Always await `initial()` before accessing `code`, `data`, or `codes`
+- **Data sources**:
-- Assets are preferred over network data (no caching yet)
+  - Assets are preferred over network data for faster loading
+  - Network providers load on-demand when a language is first accessed
+  - Consider implementing caching strategies for network providers in production
+- **Provider override**:
+  - Use `override: true` (default) when creating providers to overwrite existing translations
+  - Use `override: false` to only add new keys and preserve existing translations
+- **Adding/removing providers**:
+  - Use `addProvider` with `activate: false` to batch multiple additions, then call `reload()` once
+  - Be careful not to call `addProvider`/`removeProvider` with `activate: true` during widget build
+- **Memory**:
+  - Only languages that have been accessed are loaded into memory (for lazy/network providers)
+  - Use lazy loading for large translation sets or when users typically use only a few languages
+- **Multiple providers**:
+  - Providers are processed in order (first to last)
+  - Later providers with `override: true` will overwrite earlier providers' translations
+  - Combine different provider types (data, asset, network) for flexible translation management

 ## Contributing